Jurisprudence is not merely the study of law of one nation

 • Legal Positivism: Jurists like John Austin and H.L.A.
 Hart maintain that law and morality are distinct.
 A law's validity is based on its source (e.g., a sovereign's command), regardless of its moral merit.

-3. Iconic Jurisprudential Debates
+3. Important Jurisprudential Debates

 • Hart-Fuller Debate: Centred on the validity of Nazi lawsHart argued they were legally valid but morally reprehensible; Fuller contended they were non-laws because they lacked "internal morality" (principles like clarity and consistency).